bamseponny/1dv610-mjukvarukvalitet-L1/README.md

 ## Description

 Very warm welcome to the **JavaScript** library **My Favorite Things**.
-With this library you can take the favorite thing of your choice in one certain category – how about books, films, video games or tv shows? – and collect them in a library where you can sort them, for example, alphabetically and by grade.
+With this library you can take the favorite thing of your choice in one certain category – how about books, films, video games or tv shows? – and collect them in a library where you can sort them, for example, alphabetically, by grade and discover statistics about the time you have spent with the things.

+You are of course free to change the library that it better suits your needs.
+If you have suggestions for wider changes see below (contribution).

 ## Installation